 What is the best credit card for grocery shopping?

 The best credit card for grocery shopping depends on where you shop and how much you spend.
-Overall, though, the Blue Cash Preferred Card by American Express has one of the highest earning rates at 6% on U.S. supermarkets (up to $25,000 per year, after that 1X).
-Note that you're limited to earning bonus points on up to $6,000 per year at U.S. supermarkets.
+Overall, though, the Blue Cash Preferred Card by American Express has one of the highest earning rates at 6% on U.S. supermarkets (for first $6,000 per year, after that 1%) and on select U.S. streaming services.

-If you spend more than $10,000 per year on groceries, you could be better off with the American Express Gold Card, which earns 4X points at U.S. supermarkets (up to $25,000 per year, after that 1X).
+If you spend more than $10,000 per year on groceries, you could be better off with the American Express® Gold Card, which earns 4X points at U.S. supermarkets (up to $25,000 per year, after that 1X).

 Is Walmart considered a grocery store for credit cards?